Self-Drilling Screw Manufacturing Process

 In many industries—such as construction, infrastructure, and transportation—fastener specifications must meet stringent building codes or engineering standards.
 Using an incorrect screw size, even unintentionally, can void warranties, result in failed inspections, or lead to liability in the event of structural issues.

-TEK screw size and diameter is far more than a simple specification—they are critical determinants of performance, reliability, and cost-efficiency.
+Tek screw size and diameter are far more than a simple specification—they are critical determinants of performance, reliability, and cost-efficiency.
 Choosing the correct screw size ensures strong, lasting connections, compliance with standards, and optimized installation speed.
 The wrong size can lead to structural failure, aesthetic issues, increased costs, and even safety hazards.
-Whether you’re fastening steel sheets on a roof, installing wall cladding, or assembling metal frames, taking the time to select the right TEK screw size is a must for professional results.
+Whether you’re fastening steel sheets on a roof, installing wall cladding, or assembling metal frames, taking the time to select the right Tek screw size is a must for professional results.